sutchan/WP-Clean-Admin/README-en_US.md

 **Key Features:**

 * **Interface Simplification:** Easily hide unused menus, dashboard widgets, and editor elements.
 * **Visual Customization:** Choose from preset themes or tweak colors and layout for a personalized look.
 * **Flat & Minimal Design:** Embrace a clean aesthetic that reduces visual noise and focuses on what's important.
 * **User-Friendly Settings:** A dedicated settings page lets you configure the plugin without touching code.
+* **Performance Optimization:** Improve admin dashboard loading speed by reducing unnecessary elements and requests.
+* **Role Management:** Set different admin interface experiences for different user roles.

 Get a cleaner, faster, and more enjoyable WordPress admin experience with WP Clean Admin.